ahmadmdabit/ai-utils-extension/README.md

 - **Configurable Timeouts**: Set processing timeouts in the Settings panel to prevent indefinite processing.
 - **Tab Refresh**: Refresh the tab list with the reload button to see your latest open tabs.
 - **Output Format Selection**: For LinkedIn job scraping, choose between JSON and interactive HTML output formats.

+### 🔍 LinkedIn Job Filtering
+- **User-Controlled Activation**: Toggle the LinkedIn job filter on/off directly from the extension sidepanel - no automatic injection.
+- **Real-Time Filtering**: Search across job titles, companies, and locations with instant results.
+- **Smart Status Filters**: Filter by job status (Easy Apply, Promoted, Applied, Viewed).
+- **Hide Options**: Hide applied or viewed jobs to focus on new opportunities.
+- **Draggable Interface**: Move the filter panel anywhere on the page with position persistence using Chrome storage.
+- **Professional UI**: Matches LinkedIn's design language with a clean, modern interface.
+- **Performance Optimized**: Uses CSS-based filtering for smooth performance with debounced input handling.
+- **Safe Implementation**: Preserves LinkedIn's functionality while enhancing the job search experience.

 ### 📊 Testing & Quality
 - **Comprehensive Test Coverage**: 135 passing tests across 23 files with 92.67% statement coverage.